 Note: The itinerary listed below does not include the flights and there is an assumption that you have landed in Byron Bay the previous day.

 As you start your day, have a nice and beautiful breakfast at one of the cafes in Lawson or Jonson streets.
-There are quaint and cosy cafes around with delicious coffee and breakfast.
-My favourite breakfast at the cafe was the corn fritters at Mokha on Lawson cafe.
+There are heaps of quaint and cosy cafes on these streets that serve delicious coffee and breakfast.
+My favourite breakfast was the corn fritters at Mokha on Lawson café.

 Once you have the breakfast, I suggest the sea kayaking.
-It is a great way to be in the waters and see some friendly marine animals like the dolphins.
+It is a great way to be in the waters and see some friendly marine animals, especially the dolphins.
 There is nothing like kayaking with the dolphins or whales (during the whale migratory season).
+I have experienced this during my travel in Kaikoura in New Zealand and I must say it is magical.

 If you are not into kayaking, take a whale watching tour to go see the whales from a boat.
 It is spectacular to see them during the migratory season.
 The whale migration season starts from May and ends at November.
 During this season, the whales travel from south to the north on the east coast of Australia and then go back down south after the mating/birth season.